Seal Paddles - 2023 SCHEDULE

 After a brief stop for a stretch and a light snack, the river will "turn" and we'll ride the incoming tide back to Newburyport.

-How to Prepare: We recommend sunglasses, a hat with a visor, sunscreen, paddle gloves, a windbreaker and (incase you get wet) a change of cloths.
+How to prepare: We recommend sunglasses, a hat with a visor, sunscreen, paddle gloves, a windbreaker and (incase you get wet) a change of clothes.
 Your feet will probably get wet ... water shoes or water boots are most comfortable.
 Please do not wear flip-flops.
 Dry bags, zip-lock bags or plastic trash bags are great to keep your "extras" dry.
 Snacks and a thermos of something warm to drink are also recommended.
-Don't worry more is better - all boats are touring kayaks with plenty of space for storage.
+Don't worry, more is better - all boats are touring kayaks with plenty of space for storage.
 Don't forget your camera!

 As with all tours, please arrive at least 1/2 hour before the scheduled departure time, i.e., enough time to sign in, get suited, and fitted for your boat.